 But apples aren’t all you will find at Pine Crest Orchard.
 They also have cherries, plums, peaches, apricots, pears, persimmons and quinces at various times of the year.
-Plus they sell homemade jams, local honey and nuts (when in season) in the farm shed.
+And now sunflowers!

-- Peaches and plums from late December;
+- Peaches and plums from late December to January

-- Apples from mid January 2019 until April 2019; and
+- Apples from late January until late April

-- Pears from mid January to March.
+- Pears from mid January to March

 For a list of the different varieties available to pick at Pine Crest Orchard and roughly when they are available, check out their website.

-Pine Crest Farm is open 10am to 4pm on Fridays, Saturdays, Sundays, and public holidays from Boxing Day to the end of the apple picking season (April/May).
+Pine Crest Farm is open 9am to 4pm on Fridays, Saturdays, Sundays, and public holidays from Boxing Day to the end of the apple picking season (April/May).
 And at other specific times prior to this for stone fruit picking.
 There is no entry fee – you just pay for what you pick.

 Finding Pine Crest Orchard